GDXRepo/RESTBase/README.md

 }
 ```

-Basics:
+Step-By-Step Basics:
 * `RESTBase.Data.DAL/DB.cs` - use it for mapping database tables.
 * `RESTBase.Data.Models` - place here wrapping classes for your database tables.
-* `RESTBase.Domain/Services` - place here your data providers called "services", they are proxies for your database.
+* `RESTBase.Domain/Services` - place here your data providers called "services", they are proxies to your database.
 * `RESTBase.Web/App_Start/WebApiConfig.cs` - add here your services list (dependency injection).
+* `RESTBase.Web/Models` - here your can manage your API in/out structures such as requests and responses.
 * `RESTBase.Web/Controller` - here your can manage your API routes and call services to operate with a database.
-* `RESTBase.Web/Models` - here your can manage your API in/out structures such as requests and responses.